JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 Integration with TeamCity brings the following advantages to the JetBrains Space users:
 * Compiling, testing, and deploying projects within the same environment.
 * Building source code of pull requests, with the ability to merge sources automatically after a successful build.
-* Viewing test results on the fly, while builds are still in progress.
-* Extensive build overview: diffs and artifacts, detailed test reports, code coverage, inspections, and various other metrics.
+* Extensive build overview: diffs and artifacts, detailed test reports on-the-fly, code coverage, inspections, and various other metrics.
 * Flexible pipelines where builds depend on one another and share settings and results.
 * Ability to configure builds as code, in Kotlin DSL.
 * Cross-shared statuses of builds and code reviews between these solutions, for easier monitoring.